iansedano/iansedano.github.io/_hidden/2020-06-05-extended_cv.markdown

 ## SOFT SKILLS

-* Clarify a mission and goals and
+* Able to easily clarify goals and missions, getting everyone on the same page.
+*